 How the Idea of Buying a House Starts

 Buying a house does not come to you like it’s natural, you have to do, kind of deal.

 It comes to you because the dang society we live in forces it on you.

 As a businessman myself, I understand how the real estate market works.

 For regular old consumers, not so much.

-Advertising comes in many different forms and in a way that you will never even notice.
+Advertising comes in many different forms and ways you will never even notice.

 You will see it in commercials, in the news, and many other obvious places, exactly the way regular old ads work.

 The best form of advertising and the most subtle of them all comes right in front of you.

 This ad talks and this ad influences you the most.